hydephp/develop/docs/getting-started/core-concepts.md

 The `$page` variable is likely to the most important one, as it contains all the data for the current page.
 Depending on the page type, you will have different helpers available.
 But `$page->matter()` is likely to be very helpful.

+You can see all the helpers in the [Page API](hyde-pages) reference page.

 ## Terminology